cjdbarlow/Part-One/buffers.md

 ####Haemoglobin Buffer System
 Haemoglobin is:
 * A protein buffer system
-* Quantitativly the most important non-bicarbonate buffer system of blood
+* Quantitatively the most important non-bicarbonate buffer system of blood
 This is because haemoglobin:
   * Exists in greater amounts than plasma proteins (150g.L<sup>-1</sup> compared to 70g.L<sup>-1</sup>)
   * Each molecule contains 38 histidine residues